montahaee/codeReview/README.md

 ## Overview

-Welcome to the **Project Name** repository.
+Welcome to the **Code Review** repository.
 This repository contains a collection of different Java projects, each serving various purposes and showcasing different aspects of software development.
 These projects may range from small utilities to full-scale applications, covering different design patterns, testing techniques, and algorithms.

 Our goal is to continuously review and improve the quality, performance, and maintainability of each project within this repository.